MicrosoftDocs/win32/desktop-src/direct3dtools/imeshcallback.md

 ---
-Description: Callback to return a buffer containing the mesh of a pipeline stage.
+description: Callback to return a buffer containing the mesh of a pipeline stage.
 MS-HAID: vspixengine.IMeshCallback
 MSHAttr:
 - PreferredSiteName:MSDN